open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 title: Exempting Namespaces
 ---

-Config resource can be used as follows to exclude namespaces from certain processes for all constraints in the cluster.
+The config resource can be used as follows to exclude namespaces from certain processes for all constraints in the cluster.
 To exclude namespaces at a constraint level, use `excludedNamespaces` in the [constraint](#constraints) instead.

 ```yaml
 apiVersion: config.gatekeeper.sh/v1alpha1